ceecer1/akka-ml-inference/README.md

 ### An example of how to use Deep Java Library [DJL.ai](http://wwww.djl.ai) in Scala's Akka-Http framework

+First, download model folders from S3 bucket akka-huggingface-models and copy all three folders into src/main/resources

 The endpoint of POST /inferences
 ```json